alvaromc317/asgl/README.md

 ## Key features:

-The `Regressor` class includes the following list of parameters: - ‘lm’: linear regression models. - ‘qr’: quantile regression models. - . - - transformation.
+The `Regressor` class includes the following list of parameters:

 - model: str, default=‘lm’
   - Type of model to fit.
 Options are ‘lm’ (linear regression), ‘qr’